 FR Sewing Properties--Fire retardant sewing thread has a fuzzy cotton-like look.
 This is because it is a spun thread made by wrapping dyed cotton around a Kevlar™ or Nomex™ filament core.

 FR Sewing Sizes--Thread thickness is measured using Tex sizes.
 As Tex size increases thread thickness, strength, and stitch visibility increase while the number of yards-per-pound decreases.
 Sizes 18 to 35 are for light duty seams and attaching patches; sizes 40 and 50 are for more durable seams; and higher sizes are for weight bearing attachments.
-Sewing sizes above Tex 70 usually requires a commercial sewing machine.
+Sewing sizes above Tex 70 typically require a commercial sewing machine.

 Kevlar and Nomex--Size-for-size spun Kevlar is stronger than spun Nomex.
 This is not important when sewing garment seams or attaching patches.
-Strength is very important when attaching harnesses or or buckles that hold someone's weight or equipment.
+Strength is very important when attaching harnesses or buckles that hold someone's weight and/or equipment.
 In these cases use spun Kevlar, Tex 60 or higher.

 Children's Garments--The U.S. and other countries require children's clothing to be made with fire resistant thread that withstands temperatures up to 450ºF.
 There are much less expensive polyester and cotton threads that meet this requirement.
-Sorry, we do not sell these threads.
+Unfortunately, we do not sell those type of threads.

 FR Sewing Spool Sizes--We generally sell fire retardant thread in 1 Oz, 2 Oz, 4 Oz and 8 Oz spools and show the yardage for each spool size.
 A 1 Oz spool is all that is needed for most single-garment projects.